6 Tax Tips Every Freelancer Needs to Know

 6. Check with a tax professional.

 Taxes, especially for freelancers, can be a complex issue that encompasses federal, state, and sometimes local returns.
-Use these tips to get started, but it’s always best to seek advice from an experience tax professional.
+Use these tips to get started, but it’s always best to seek advice from an experienced tax professional.
 He or she can examine your individual situation and provide accurate advice as it applies to your area.